Judea Lyaboloma Constituency: Economy and infrastructure

-Sub-Police Station: Sangwali Sub-Police Station.
+The constituency is an important tourist destination.
+Nkasa Rupara National Park and Mudumu National Park are situated here, with a variety of facilities.
+There are also several nature conservancies.

+There is a health centre at Sangwali and a clinic at Sachona.

 Politics

 The 2015 regional election was won by Beaven Bashole Munali of the SWAPO Party with 1,078 votes, followed by Oscar Zambo Munanzi of the Rally for Democracy and Progress (RDP) with 120 votes.
-In the 2020 Regional Council Elections, there were 3,339 registered voters.
-In the 2020 regional election an independent candidate won the constituency.
-Gwelu Humphrey Divai obtained 1,250 votes making him the Councillor of Judea Lyaboloma Constituency ahead of ahead of Vincent Bafeze Sinalumbu, the SWAPO candidate, who got 722 votes.
+In the 2020 regional election there were 3,339 registered voters.
+Gwelu Humphrey Divai obtained 1,250 votes and won the constituency as an independent candidate, ahead of ahead of Vincent Bafeze Sinalumbu, the SWAPO candidate, who got 722 votes.